terraform-community-modules/tf_aws_ecs/README.md

 =======

 - `cluster_id` - _(String)_ ECS Cluster id for use in ECS task and service definitions.
+- `cluster_name` - (String) ECS Cluster name that can be used for CloudWatch app autoscaling policy resource_id.
 - `autoscaling_group` _(Map)_ A map with keys `id`, `name`, and `arn` of the `aws_autoscaling_group` created.

 Authors